a-inacio/edt-go/docs/a-golang-primer.md

 > ⚠️ Notice how it can be verified when a channel becomes closed and how he are using it to toggle the flags.
 >
 > One might consider using a counter, keeping track of the open channels, when reaching 0 it could be utilised to signal termination.
 You might be surprised that the messages stating that a channel got called can be called multiple times.
-> Be aware of this behaviour!
+> Be aware of this behavior!
 >
-> Also, please understand this is just for illustrating purposes, it would not be a good implementation of an Parallel Aggregation pattern neither the proper way to deal with cancellation.
+> Also, please understand this is just for illustrating purposes, it would not be a good implementation of a Parallel Aggregation pattern, neither the proper way to deal with cancellation.

 ## Context